Materials-Consortia/OPTIMADE/optimade.rst

       A name of the format provided via this URL.
       One of the items SHOULD be "jsonlines", which refers to the format in `OPTIMADE JSON lines partial data format`_.

-    - **url**: String.
+    - **link**: String.
-      The URL from which the data can be fetched.
+      A `JSON API link <http://jsonapi.org/format/1.0/#document-links>`__ that points to a location from which the omitted data can be fetched.
-      There is no requirement on the syntax or format of the URL.
+      There is no requirement on the syntax or format for the link URL.

-    For more information about the mechanism to transmit large property values, including an example of the format of :field:`partial_data_urls`, see `Transmission of large property values`_.
+    For more information about the mechanism to transmit large property values, including an example of the format of :field:`partial_data_links`, see `Transmission of large property values`_.

 The response MAY also return resources related to the primary data in the field: